How Much Do Hurricane Windows Cost?

 Do I Need to Install Hurricane Windows?

-Homeowners who live in hurricane-prone areas or locations that experience strong storms will want to consider installing hurricane windows to protect their home.
+Homeowners who live in hurricane-prone areas or locations that experience strong storms will want to consider hurricane window protection for their home.
 Some states even have mandates or regulations regarding hurricane windows.
-Along with protection against strong winds and wind-borne debris, storm windows also provide additional insulation and reduced noise pollution.
+While admittedly expensive, hurricane windows provide valuable protection.
+Along with holding out against strong winds and wind-borne debris, storm windows also provide additional insulation and reduced noise pollution.

 State or Building-Code Mandates